Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 ## Changes from wireframe

-### Removed carocel from home page
+### Removed carousel from home page
-I removed one of the carocels from the homepage and combined what they would of shown into 1 carocel.
-This is because the second carocel would never move and all imputs made to it would instead go to the first carocel, this was because I didn't seperate the carocel with a < br > but realised too late in development to add back.
+I removed one of the carousels from the homepage and combined what they would of shown into 1 carousel.
+This is because the second carousel would never move and all inputs made to it would instead go to the first carousel, this was because I didn't separate the carousel with a < br > but realized too late in development to add back.

 ### Removed footer from every page
 I removed the footer from every page.
 It was planned to be on every page and would contain some simple information like a phone number or an email.
-It was removed because I didnt see it nesesary as the contact us page contained that same information.
+It was removed because I didn't see it necessary as the contact us page contained that same information.

 ### Removed short descriptions from cards
 I removed the short descriptions as users could click to go to the phone or phone accessory website and see the same information that was on the card which would make it mostly useless.

 ### Added extra text to the home page
-I added a small bit of extra text to the home page that shows the user that there is a carocel and how it works.
-This is so users wouldn't overlook the carocel.
+I added a small bit of extra text to the home page that shows the user that there is a carousel and how it works.
+This is so users wouldn't overlook the carousel.

-### Seperated the navbar catagories into 2 dropdowns.
+### Separated the navbar catagories into 2 dropdowns.
-I seperated the catagories dropdown into 2 dropdowns that have been seperated into phone catagories and accessory catagories.
+I separated the catagories dropdown into 2 dropdowns that have been separated into phone catagories and accessory catagories.
 This is to improve the user experience by allowing to choose if they want phone catagories or accessory catagories instead of just showing all of the catagories.

 ### Changed "Other ways to contact us" to "Alternatively.." on the contact us page
 I changed "Other ways to contact us" to "Alternatively.." on the contact us page as its a smaller heading and then allows a small bit of text that explains what the email and phone numbers are for.